What is a Bullet Chart?

 Step 5 – Set “gap width” to 0%

-In this step, we can clean up the bullet chart bit by doing thee easy things:
+In this step, we can clean up the bullet chart a bit by doing three easy things:

 - Remove axis labels – click on the axis labels and press delete

 - Remove border – right-click on the chart, select “format chart area”, select the paint can then select no border

 - Remove title – select the title and click delete